 We were also largely able to stick to the limitations of our challenge; everything was cooked in either the IP or the air fryer.
 However, we cheated a bit on the turkey.
 It was entirely cooked in the Instant Pot, but right before serving, we broiled the cooked breast for about three minutes to give it a nice brown color on the outside.
 We could have eaten it safely (and deliciously) without that step, but it admittedly looked a bit nicer with a bit of extra color and crispiness provided by the broiler.

-The recipes we made only yielded enough for about six servings each, so the whole process would likely work better for Friendsgiving than it would for a Thanksgiving with all ten of your great aunts.
-However, if you had one of your relatives bring over a sous-vide for the turkey and another bring over a second Instant Pot, you could probably double the servings (and speed things up a bit) without issue.
-So that’s something to keep in mind.
-For the sake of our mini-Friendsgiving, using just two devices worked perfectly.
+The recipes we made only yielded enough for about six servings each, which honestly makes it ideal for a quarantine Thanksgiving.
+However, if next year you wanted to replicate the results but with a larger crowd, you could have someone bring over a sous-vide for the turkey and another bring over a second Instant Pot in order to double the servings (and speed things up a bit) without issue.

 “I loved how the cooking was like a different kind of challenge,” says Jessie Van Amburg, Well+Good’s senior food and health editor and the aformentioned Virgo.
 “I felt like it was a final exam of sorts that tested our respective air fryer and Instant Pot knowledge.
 And judging by how delicious everything tasted, I would say we definitely passed!”
 Bojana Galic, a writer for Livestrong who also participated, adds: “Honestly, I loved that aside from checking recipes or snapping the occasional photo, none of us checked our phone during pretty much the whole night.
 We were present in the experience, which made it all the more meaningful and enjoyable, in my opinion.”